the-wright-engineer/metalk8s/docs/developer/architecture/alerting.rst

 Requirements
 ____________

-As a MetalK8s administrator, I want to list or know the list of alert rules that are deployed on MetalK8s Prometheus cluster in order to identify what specific rule I want to be alerted
+As a MetalK8s administrator, I want to list or know the list of alert rules that are deployed on MetalK8s Prometheus cluster In order to identify on what specific rule I want to be alerted

-As a MetalK8s administrator, I want to set notification routing and receiver for a specific alert In order to get notified per when such alert is fired The important routing to support are email, slack and pagerduty
+As a MetalK8s administrator, I want to set notification routing and receiver for a specific alert In order to get notified when such alert is fired The important routing to support are email, slack and pagerduty

 As a MetalK8s administrator, I want to update thresholds for a specific alert